magespecialist/m2-MSP_Passwd/README.md

 # MSP Passwd

-Simple digest auth module for Magento 2.
+Simple digest auth module for Magento 2.<br />
-It will display a digest auth login windows to protect your staging/preview environment.
+It will display a digest auth login windows to protect your **staging/preview** environment.<br />
-It can be also used to provide an additional security layer to your Magento backend.
+It can be also used to provide an **additional security layer** to your Magento backend.<br />

 You can have **different username and password** for fronted and backend.